ecerulm/vue-express-token/README.md

 ### Bearer Authentication

-The rest of the API checks that there is `Authorization: Bearer XXX` header.
+The rest of the API checks that there is `Authorization: Bearer XXX.YYY` header.

+It takes the Bearer token and splits by the `.` since the token is structured as `${randomString}.${hmacTag}`.

+Then check that the hmacTag is correct.

-Then it takes the token out the `Authorization`  and checks
+Then it looks up the randomString in MongoDB.
+MongoDB holds the mapping between randomstring to `username`.

 ### CORS